Dogs and Motion Sickness

 Treatment for Dog Motion Sickness continued...

 One trick used on the show circuit to prevent dog motion sickness is to limit your dog’s food consumption prior to travel.
 Then, right before the trip, give your dog a small piece of sugary candy (like a jellybean), which seems to reduce sensations of nausea.
-Never give your dog chocolate candy, however, because it is toxic to dogs.
+Never give your dog chocolate candy or treats made with xylitol, however, because these are toxic to dogs.

 If your dog has learned to associate riding in the car with feeling stressed and nauseated, there are a variety of conditioning techniques you can try to lessen this connection.
 These include: